NBISweden/workshop-reproducible-research/docs/git.md

 git add environment.yml
 ```

 * Run `git status` again!
-It will now tell us: *All conflicts fixed but you are still merging. (use "git commit" to conclude merge)*.
+It will now tell us: "*All conflicts fixed but you are still merging. (use "git commit" to conclude merge)*.".
 So, you probably guessed it, run:

 ```bash
 git commit -m "merge and set multiqc to v1.2"